Quantity discount

 Product details

-Historically, the term "spaghetto" first appeared in the Italian language's first dictionary, compiled by Nicolò Tommaseo and Bernardo Bellini in 1819.
-Here, the word spaghetto is defined as "singular, masculine, diminutive of spago," with the following note: "Minestra di Spaghetti: This refers to pasta the size of a small thread and the length of sopracapellini (a synonym for spaghetti)."
-Interestingly, in 1957, the BBC aired the first documentary on spaghetti production, and the following day, the phones in the TV studios rang non-stop as viewers wanted to know the names of spaghetti manufacturers and retailers to make purchases.
-Spaghetti is so versatile that it can be enjoyed with any sauce—from fish to meat, from vegetables to cheese.
-However, they also taste excellent on their own, simply drizzled with a little extra virgin olive oil and a touch of Parmesan.
+Historically, the term "spaghetto" first appeared in the Italian language's first dictionary, authored by Nicolò Tommaseo and Bernardo Bellini in 1819.
+Here, the word spaghetto is defined as the singular, masculine diminutive of spago, with the following note: "Minestra di Spaghetti: This refers to pasta the size of a small thread and the length of sopracapellini (a synonym for spaghetti)."
+A curiosity: In 1957, the BBC aired the first documentary on spaghetti production, and the following day, the phones in the TV studios rang non-stop as viewers wanted to know the names of spaghetti manufacturers and retailers to purchase them.
+Spaghetti is so versatile that it can be eaten with any sauce - from fish to meat, from vegetables to cheese.
+However, they also taste excellent on their own, simply with a drizzle of extra virgin olive oil and a touch of Parmesan.

 Key specifications